gobbyo/kinetic-display/docs/assembly/controllerpcbtest.md

 - [Deployed the Controller Project to the Controller PCB](deploycontrollerproject.md)
 - [Completed the digit PCB test](digitpcbtest.md) for digit 1 on the controller PCB.

-## Controller PCB Test Application
+## Test the LED and Motor Segments

 1. From Visual Studio Code, **(A)** select the File->Open Folder menu, **(B)** select the conductor folder, then **(C)** click the **Select Folder** button.
 ![testpcbactuator-prerequisite](../img/controllerpcbtest/controllerpcbtest-1.webp)